Skip to main content

 Creating a Trash Guides Repository

 This page explains how to create a repository compatible with the trash-guides provider type.
-This is an advanced topic for users who want to create their own complete guide structure with custom formats, quality sizes, and media naming schemes.
+This is an advanced topic for users who want to create their own complete guide structure with custom formats, quality sizes, quality profiles, and media naming schemes.

 tip

 If you just want to add a few custom formats, use the simpler custom-formats type instead.
-It requires no special structure - just a folder of JSON files.
+It requires no special structure, just a folder of JSON files.
 See the main resource providers page for details.

 When You Need This